 Design & Construction

-However, for the BMX series, Igloo decided to go with heavy duty blow-molded construction, an alternative that ensures the cooler is able to blow off anything that nature throws at it.
+However, in the case of the BMX cooler, Igloo did a lot to ensure that the cooler will be able to blow off anything that nature throws at it.

 Protection is guaranteed thanks to the addition of metal kick plates, and the reinforced base helps the ice chest have the strength to carry what you want to put inside.

 Bad weather and animals aren’t the only things that can do damage to coolers, as the sun can have an impact on not only how cool your food and drinks stay, but how strong the exterior of your ice chest remains.

 The BMX takes care of that with UV inhibitors, which prevent the sun from causing any problems for your product for practically its entire usage.